mattldawson/dts/docs/admin/index.md

 This guide walks you through the process of installing and configuring the DTS, both locally and in a Docker-based environment.
-It also discusses some technical issues that arise in granting the DTS permissions to filesystems and other services it needs to perform its data transfers.
+It also discusses some technical issues that arise in granting the DTS permissions to filesystems and other services it needs to perform data transfers.

 # Contents